anutays/TeasingGame/README.md

 TeasingGame's actions are completely dependent on the script.
 Therefore, it may harm your computer in some way.

+# Changes in 0.1.1

+1. I changed a lot of things in the user interface, so there should be no problems with its display.

+2. Also, previously created event parameters are not cleared after opening another tab.

+I also posted the program code.
+Some antiviruses detect viruses in them, but this is a false positive.

 # How to download

 Method 1.
 Code (green button) - Download ZIP.